gazal2708/aem-assets-plugin/README.md

 Example:

-site-name : hac-poc ,
+`site-name` : hac-poc,
-org-name : adobeorg,
+`org-name` : adobeorg,
-List of Image Delivery URL prefixes to retain : ['https://delivery-p66302-e574366.adobeaemcloud.com/, 'https://s7ap1.scene7.com/is/image/varuncloudready/']
+`List of Image Delivery URL prefixes to retain` : ['https://delivery-p66302-e574366.adobeaemcloud.com/, 'https://s7ap1.scene7.com/is/image/varuncloudready/']

 Adobe will enable this feature for your specified site and organization.
 Once enabled, images matching the provided prefix will be retained as external URLs as described above.